Apricot-S/mjai-manue-go/tools/estimate_danger/README.md

 ### Output

-The tool outputs a binary gob-encoded file containing:
+Outputs a binary gob-encoded file containing:

 - Metadata: List of feature names
 - Candidate Data: Feature vectors and deal-in information for each discard candidate in each situation